iVis-at-Bilkent/software-artifact-analyzer/README.md

 # Software Artifact Analyzer

 Software Artifact Analyzer (SAA) is a tool that uses the SAA framework [1], which was developed to quickly build visual analysis tools for software artifact graphs with the aim to improve the software development process.
-A software artifact graph consists of software artifacts including source code files, pull requests, issues, and commits, as well as their links and their relationships with developers in a software project.
+A software artifact graph consists of software artifacts, including source code files, pull requests, issues, and commits, as well as their links and their relationships with developers in a software project.
 Analyzing these graphs provides useful insights into the development process, enabling applications such as expert or reviewer recommendations and detecting process anomalies.

 SAA web page, including a demo, a video tutorial, and instructions on usage & customization, may be found [here](https://ivis-at-bilkent.github.io/software-artifact-analyzer/).